Food stamps are too complicated. This is a much better way to fix hunger.

 A universal basic income, of, say, $1000 per month for every American adult could go a long way toward reducing the toll of food insecurity, Lowrey said on Bite.

-There is, of course, the vexed question of how to pay for such a program.
+There is, of course, the contentious question of how to pay for such a program.
 In economic circles, there’s a robust and unsettled debate about whether what Lowrey calls a “full-fat,” universal UBI would trigger an economic boom that lifts millions out of poverty or drown the nation in debt.
 On Bite, Lowrey pointed out Republicans recently passed a $1 trillion tax cut without any regard for impact on the federal debt—and so far, it has had little or no impact in interests rates, the bogeyman of fiscal hawks.

 “It’s a matter if morals,” she said.
 “What if you took away Donald Trump’s tax cut and instead you gave that money to to impoverished kids and centered them in the conversation?”she said.
 “It’s not businesses that need our help—they’re actually as profitable as they’ve ever been—it’s kids, it’s low income families, it’s working class families, it’s middle-income families that are still kind of struggling.”